 Compassion International Rwanda & Nicaragua

-Each month Carabello Coffee supports two children in Rwanda and Nicaragua.
+Each month Carabello Coffee supports five children in Rwanda and Nicaragua.
 Compassion International exists as a Christian child advocacy ministry that releases children from spiritual, economic, social and physical poverty and enables them to become responsible, fulfilled Christian adults.
 Today, Compassion helps more than 1.3 million children in 26 countries.
 In addition, we regularly support our direct relationship farmers with additional contributions towards the improvement of operating their farms and unexpected needs as they arise.